jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-76.md

 ### 81. Whether Its Force Is Equal at the Poles and the Ecliptic

-One may only question whether the small spheres contained in the cone efg are driven with as much force towards N by the matter of the Sun alone, as the small spheres fgd are towards H by the same matter of the Sun and their own motion; which does not seem to be the case if H and N are equidistant from S.
+Are the small spheres in the cone `efg` driven with as much force towards `N` by the matter of the Sun alone, as the small spheres fgd are towards H by the same matter of the Sun and their own motion; which does not seem to be the case if H and N are equidistant from S.

 But as noted above, the distance is less towards the poles, between the Sun and the circumference of the sky that surrounds it, than towards the ecliptic: thus at most this force can be equal when the proportion between the lines HS and NS is the same as between MS and AS.